 PRESIDENT & CEO, RAYONIER, YULEE

-In mid-2014, Rayonier split its timber and manufacturing operations into separate, publicly traded companies — a manufacturing operation that produces a range of cellulose products and the timber company.
-The timber company, led by Nunes, includes Rayonier’s real estate business and has more than 330 employees and annual sales of $820 million.
-It is currently working on a 260-acre master-planned development called Wildlight near A1A and I-95 north of Jacksonville; the property is near another 25,000 acres that Rayonier owns.
+In 2014, Rayonier split its timber and manufacturing operations into separate, publicly traded companies — a manufacturing operation that produces a range of cellulose products and the timber company.
+The timber company, led by Nunes, includes Rayonier’s real estate business and has 400 employees and generated net income of $37 million on annual sales of $859 million in 2020.